Chai-var/Jira_Github_Auditor/README.md

 - Allow project managers to approve pull requests within Jira without granting them GitHub access.
 - Post approval comments directly on the pull request in GitHub.

+## Benefits & Impact

+1. Enhanced Security:
+    - Mitigate the risk associated with unnecessary GitHub access for non-developer roles.
+2. Improved Collaboration:
+    - Foster collaboration between development and project management teams with a unified review process.
+3. Time and Effort Savings:
+    - Streamline the review process, saving time and effort for both developers and Project Managers.

 # Configurations
 ## GitHub: